-The Duke Office of Postdoctoral Services, the Vice Provost for Research and the Vice Dean for Basic Sciences are pleased to announce the winners of the 2022 Postdoctoral Awards for Professional Development.
+The Duke Office of Postdoctoral Services, the Vice President for Research & Innovation and the Vice Dean for Basic Science are pleased to announce the winners of the 2022 Postdoctoral Awards for Professional Development.
 These awards are designed to support postdocs' professional development needs by providing reimbursement for activities that directly enhance the individual's professional growth.

 Grace Brennan, PhD, Clinical Psychology